sahillamture20/Django-notes-app/README.md

 # Simple Notes App
 This is a simple notes app built with React and Django.
-I am using this project to learn Jenkins concepts.

 ## Requirements
 1. Python 3.9